Shreya-124/Machine-Learning/README.md

 # Machine-Learning
-A collection of ML based projects.
+A Collection of ML based projects.<br/>
+These are some of the projects I made to practice my ML Skills.